beetbox/beets/docs/plugins/fetchart.rst

 the absence of well-known names, it will use any image file in the same folder as your music files.

-You can change the list of filename keywords using the ``server_names`` config option.
+You can change the list of filename keywords using the ``cover_names`` config option.
 Or, to use *only* filenames containing the keywords and not fall back to any image, set ``cautious`` to true.
 For example::

     fetchart:
-        cautious: false
+        cautious: true
         cover_names: front back

 By default, remote (Web) art sources are only queried if no local art is found